-Marché des Capucins
+Marché des Capucins – discover local gastronomy

-If it’s not too early in the morning for starting your gastronomic experience in Bordeaux, I highly recommend going to Marché des Capucins.
-This is the biggest daily market in Bordeaux and has everything from stands of fruits and vegetables, sweets, spices and a bunch of lively cafés and restaurants.
 It’s a covered market so you can enjoy it on the city’s numerous rainy days.
 Most cafes and restaurants also have tables outside where you can have a coffee or an early lunch.
 During the weekend, the market is packed with locals, who gather to eat oysters accompanied by white wine.
-Be sure to come early to be able to catch a table.
+Be sure to come early if you want to catch a table.

 Before you go, be sure to check out my article about the best places to eat at the Marché des Capucins.
 The market is open from Tuesday to Sunday, however, be aware that not all the restaurants and stands are open on Tuesday and Wednesday.

-Now after opening the morning at the market we can start touring Bordeaux and admire its beautiful architecture.
 If you followed my advice and went to the market, your next destination should be Saint Michel.
-From Place des Capucins continue to rue Clare which will bring you to the heart of the Saint Michel neighborhood.
-As I said before, if you don’t have much time you can skip it and go straight to number 4. but from my experience even a short tour in Saint Michel is quite worth it.
+From Place des Capucins continue to rue Clare which brings you to the heart of the Saint Michel neighborhood.
+If you don’t have two full days in Bordeaux skip Saint Michel and go to the next item.

 Discover the Saint Michel neighborhood

-- la Flèche Saint-Michel – Just next to the basilica you’ll find the Saint Michel bell tower, one of the main monuments of the city.
+la Flèche Saint-Michel – Just next to the basilica you’ll find the Saint Michel bell tower, one of the main monuments of the city.
 I highly recommend climbing it to see a magnificent view of Bordeaux.

-- The market on Saturday – Every Saturday there’s a local market around the Basilica.
+The market on Saturday – Every Saturday there’s a local market around the Basilica.
 Even if you don’t need to buy anything I’d still recommend going there on a Saturday morning just for the atmosphere

 Rue Saint James

-The first street you encounter when entering through the Grosse Cloche is Rue Saint James.
-This is one of the most charming streets in the neighborhood, with beautiful coffee shops (such as books and coffee with its elegant decor and beautiful cakes) chic boutiques and specialized shops.
+The first street you encounter when entering through the Grosse Cloche gate is Rue Saint James.
+This is one of the most charming streets in the neighborhood, with beautiful coffee shops (such as books and coffee ) chic boutiques, and specialized shops.
 Take some time to discover this street as well as the lovely narrow streets around it.

 Continue on the street until you get to Place Fernand Lafargue.
 A long time ago this square used to be the city’s market and today it’s one of the best spots for a nice Lunch.
-The square and the emerging streets are a real food hub with plenty of cafes, bars and a variety of restaurants from hamburgers to Sushi and Ramen soup.
+The square and the emerging streets are a real food hub with plenty of cafes, bars, and a variety of restaurants from hamburgers to Sushi and Ramen soup.

-Few of my recommendations are: Apollo bar for a drink, Un chateau un ville for a glass of wine, Frida restaurant for a brunch on a nice terrace, Kokomo for a great hamburger and Piha for a great coffee.
+A few of my recommendations are Apollo bar for a drink, Wine More Time for a glass of wine, Frida restaurant for a brunch on a nice terrace, Kokomo for a great hamburger, and Piha for a great coffee.